Police chase ends in arrest at South Memphis school

 Police say they tried to stop Drevion Wallace after he ran a red light while driving northbound on Danny Thomas Boulevard.

-They say Wallace drove down South Lauderdale, ran several stop signs, drove recklessly past Booker T. Washington Middle and High School while several students were outside.
+They say the 28-year-old drove down South Lauderdale, ran several stop signs, drove recklessly past Booker T. Washington Middle and High School while several students were outside.

 Then Wallace bailed out of the car behind the school, pulled a gun from his waistband, and threw it on some stairs outside the school.

-Police eventually caught up to him and took him into custody.
+Police eventually caught up to him in the parking lot and took him into custody.
 Officers say they also found marijuana in his car.

 It happened just before 5 p.m. so there weren’t many kids around but police say they were still out there waiting for rides.